WPChill/decode-lite/README.md

 Lastly, Decode has social icons in the header that can link to your Twitter, App.net, Facebook, or Google+ profile.
 These can be configured in the Customize menu as well.

-*Currently, the sidebar may not be able to be dismissed after the inital install.
-This may be remedied by using the theme customize menu to toggle the Show Sidebar preference.*
+*In the event that the sidebar is not able to be dismissed after the inital activation, this may be remedied by using the theme customize menu to toggle the Show Sidebar preference.*
 *The font "Oxygen" is supplied via Google Fonts.
 It is licensed under the [SIL Open Font License, version 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).*